David Ferrier: Life

-Influenced by Jackson who became a close friend and mentor, Ferrier decided to embark on an experimental program.
+Influenced by Jackson who became his mentor, Ferrier decided to embark on an experimental program.
 It aimed to extend the results of two German physiologists, Eduard Hitzig (1838–1907) and Gustav Fritsch (1837–1927).

 In 1870, they had published results on localized electrical stimulation of the motor cortex in dogs.
 Ferrier wanted also to test Jackson's idea that epilepsy had a cortical origin, as it was suggested by his clinical observations.

 Coincidentally, Ferrier had received a proposal to direct the laboratory of experimental neurology at the Stanley Royd Hospital, a psychiatric hospital located in Yorkshire.
 The hospital's director was the psychiatrist James Crichton-Browne (1840–1938).
 Working under good material conditions and having an abundance of animals for experimentation (mainly rabbits, guinea pigs and dogs), Ferrier started his experiments in 1873, examining experimental lesions and electrical stimulation of the cerebral cortex.
 Upon his return to London, the Royal Society sponsored the extension of his stimulation experiments to macaque monkeys, work he undertook at the Brown Institution in Lambeth.
-By the end of the year, he had reported his first results to local and national meetings and had published an account in the enormously influential West Riding Lunatic Asylum Medical Reports.
+By the end of the year, he had reported his first results to local and national meetings and had published an account in West Riding Lunatic Asylum Medical Reports.

-Ferrier had succeeded in demonstrating, in a spectacular manner, that the low intensity faradic stimulation of the cortex in both animal species indicated a rather precise and specific map for motor functions.
+Ferrier had succeeded in demonstrating that the low intensity faradic stimulation of the cortex in both animal species indicated a rather precise and specific map for motor functions.
 The same areas, upon being lesioned, caused the loss of the functions which were elicited by stimulation.
 Ferrier was also able to demonstrate that the high-intensity stimulation of motor cortical areas caused repetitive movements in the neck, face and limbs which were highly evocative of epileptic fits seen by neurologists in human beings and animals, which probably were due to a spread of the focus of stimulation, an interpretation very much in line with Jacksonanian thought.